lakeongit/SecureTokenizer/README.md

 - **Backend**: Express.js server handling tokenization logic and API endpoints
 - **Database**: Neon PostgreSQL for secure token storage and user management
 - **Security**: Multiple layers including authentication, rate limiting, and audit logging
+- **Cloud Scanner**: Automated detection and tokenization of sensitive data in cloud storage

+## Cloud Scanner

+The Cloud Scanner feature automatically identifies and tokenizes sensitive data stored in Google Cloud Storage buckets.

+### Configuration

+1. **Project Setup**
+   - Configure your Google Cloud project ID in the scanner settings
+   - Define bucket patterns to include/exclude specific storage buckets
+   - Set scan intervals using cron syntax (e.g., "0 */6 * * *" for every 6 hours)

+2. **Data Patterns**
+   - Built-in patterns for common sensitive data (PII, credit cards, SSNs)
+   - Support for custom pattern definitions using regular expressions
+   - Configurable encryption options and key rotation intervals

+3. **Monitoring**
+   - Real-time scanner status monitoring
+   - Detailed scan statistics and findings
+   - Comprehensive audit logging of all scanner operations

+### Usage

+1. Navigate to the Cloud Scanner page in the application
+2. Configure the scanner settings:
+   - Enter your Google Cloud Project ID
+   - Define bucket patterns to scan
+   - Set the desired scan interval
+3. Start the scanner using the "Start Scanner" button
+4. Monitor scan progress and findings in the dashboard
+5. Review detailed scan results in the audit logs

 ## API Integration